 The barn is NOT an accessible space to you.
 It is under construction with many dangers present.
 Even if the doors are open, you are not welcome to enter unless directly invited.
 If you are interested in what is going on, please contact us and we’ll be happy to answer your questions.

-You are in the countryside and wild life does exist in the area.
+You are in the countryside and wildlife does exist in the area.
 There are no bears.
 You may hear coyote or wolves at night.
 They tend to stay in the forest and not come near the buildings.
 We have never seen any at night.
-Smaller animals like skunks, ground hogs, squirrels, raccoons, etc may be out during the day or night.
+Smaller animals such as skunks, ground hogs, squirrels, raccoons, etc. may be out during the day or night.
 Remember, they are more scared of you than you should be of them.
 Having said that, respect them, give them space and let them go on their way.
 Treat them with respect and they’ll leave you alone.

 Remember you are Responsible for You